Unidata/netcdf-fortran/docs/netcdf-f77.md

 :   Variable ID.

  `CHECKSUM`
-:   If this is NF\_FLETCHER32, fletcher32 checksums will be turned on
+:   If this is NF\_FLETCHER32, fletcher32 checms will be turned on
     for this variable.

-Errors {.heading}
+Errors
 ------

 NF\_DEF\_VAR\_FLETCHER32 returns the value NF\_NOERR if no errors